betocostadev/node-udemy-weather/readme.md

 ## Description

-This is the simple Weather App created based on the course from Udemy.
+This is the simple Weather App created based on [The complete Node.js Developer Course](https://www.udemy.com/the-complete-nodejs-developer-course-2/) from Udemy.
 Moved to a new repository to be easier to deploy using Heroku.

 For Express.js referencing, please check the [documentation](https://expressjs.com/).